Sperm Retrieval Procedure in India | Dr. Hrishikesh Pai

-Dr. Hrishikesh Pai, one of the top fertility specialists and gynecologists in Mumbai, is the answer to your infertility problems.
+Dr. Hrishikesh Pai, one of the top gynecologists and fertility specialists in India, is the answer to your infertility problems.
 He is at the forefront of providing exceptional fertility treatments that have changed the lives of countless couples.

 What is Sperm Retrieval?

 Sperm retrieval is a minimally invasive procedure that helps harvest sperm in people suffering from male factor infertility where they have little or no sperm present in the ejaculate.

 Around 10% to 15% of infertile men have azoospermia, which means they have no sperm in their ejaculate.
 This is due to an obstruction in the reproductive tract or issues with sperm production.

 Sperm retrieval is effectively used in IVF treatment for couples wanting to conceive with their sperm.

 Mostly, Dr. Hrishikesh Pai recommends sperm aspiration for people having obstructive azoospermia and non-obstructive azoospermia.